msplke/racjkuat.org/README.md

    - User profiles for each member, providing a platform for personal and professional branding.
    - Members can showcase their skills, achievements, and experiences, enhancing visibility and discoverability to potential employers and clients.
    - Privacy controls allowing members to manage the visibility of their profiles.

-4. User-Generated Content:

-   - Members can create and publish posts, fostering a sense of community and engagement.
-   - Posts can include images, videos, and other multimedia elements to enrich content.
-   - Moderation features to ensure the content aligns with the club's values and guidelines.

-5. Donation Platform:

-   - Integration of a secure donation system for individuals or organizations interested in supporting the club financially.
-   - Transparent reporting on the use of donations to build trust among contributors.
-   - Options for one-time and recurring donations.
-   - Mpesa will be the main payment method, but we will also integrate others

-6. User-Friendly Design:

-   - Develop an intuitive and visually appealing website layout.
-   - Ensure a seamless user experience for members and visitors.
-   - Implement responsive design for compatibility across various devices.

 ## Quickstart